deepsense-ai/db-ally/docs/quickstart/quickstart.md

 ## View Definition

-To use Db-Ally, define the views you want to use.
+To use db-ally, define the views you want to use.
 A view is a class that specifies what to select from the database and includes methods that the AI model can use to filter rows.
 These methods are known as "filters".

 ```python
 from dbally import decorators, SqlAlchemyBaseView